abredi/calendar-converter/README.md

 ### Prerequisites

-- java 8 or newer version of java version
+- java 8 or newer version of java

 ### Setup